 Which countries do asylum seekers come from?

-More than half of the world's refugees (60 per cent) came from just five countries:
+More than half of the world's refugees (55 per cent) come from just three countries:

 In the eyes of much of the UK public, the terms ‘refugee’, ‘asylum seeker’ and ‘migrant’ have almost blurred into one.
 This is far from the truth (and far from helpful).